qmlbook/qt6book/docs/ch11-multimedia/playing-media.md

 # Playing Media

 The most basic case of multimedia integration in a QML application is for it to playback media.
-This is done using the `MediaPlayer` element, optionally in combination with a `VideoOutput` element if the source is an image or video.
-The `MediaPlayer` element has a `source` property pointing at the media to play.
-When a media source has been bound, it is simply a matter of calling the `play` function to start playing.
+This can be achieved using the `MediaPlayer` element.
+This QML component has a `source` property pointing at the media to play.
+When a media source has been bound, it is simply a matter of calling the `play` function to start playing it.

-If you want to play visual media, i.e. pictures or video, you must also set up a `VideoOutput` element to place the resulting image in the user interface.
+If you want to play visual media such as pictures or videos, you must also set up a `VideoOutput` element to place the resulting image in the user interface.
 The `MediaPlayer` running the playback is bound to the video output through the `source` property.

 In the example shown below, the `MediaPlayer` is given a file with video contents as `source`.
 A `VideoOutput` is created and bound to the media player.
 As soon as the main component has been fully initialized, i.e. at `Component.onCompleted`, the player’s `play` function is called.